 A Note From the Cemetery Committee

-Please remove all decorations from the graves of your loved ones by Saturday, May 19 and by the last Saturday in October each year.
+Please remove all decorations from the graves of your loved ones by the last Saturday in October each year.

 Any items not removed will be discarded.
 Thank you.